giga-sec/gigaSec-Tech-Notes/3. Notes/HTTP in Detail.md

 ### [[How communication happens between webserver and client-user]]
-To access a website, you send a [[example of HTTP reQUEST by CLIENT|request]] to the webserver.
+To access a website,
+You send a [[example of HTTP reQUEST by CLIENT|request]] to the webserver.
-Webserver will give a [[example of HTTP reSPONSE from WEBSERVER|response]] to you If response `OK`, files required to display website will be sent to your computer.
+Webserver will give a [[example of HTTP reSPONSE from WEBSERVER|response]] to you If webserver's response `OK`,
+-> files required to display website will be sent to your computer.